ashchan/node-upyun/README.md

       console.log(data);
     });

-### Check if a file exists on CDN (use this function when files count exceeded 10000)
+### Check if a file exists on CDN

+Upyun limits file listing to 10000 entries at most, so use this function when files count exceeded.

     client.checkFileExistence("test.txt", function(err, isExist) {
       console.log("is exists:"+isExist);